Everyday Dose vs Ryze: Full Comparison + a Transparent-Dose Alternative (2026)

 | Calories | ~25 | ~15 | 6 |

-| Price | ~$39.99 | ~$36 | $34.50 |
+| Price | ~$39.99 | ~$36 | $39.99 |

-Which should you choose?
+Which mushroom coffee should you choose?

 Choose Everyday Dose if: you want the collagen (skin/hair/joints) and a strong L-theanine calm-focus effect, you don't mind instant, and price isn't the deciding factor.

 Choose Ryze if: you want the widest mushroom variety and added prebiotic fiber, at a slightly lower price, and a proprietary blend doesn't bother you.
+Does Ryze really work?
+For the ritual, the calm energy, the gentler stomach, the daily mushroom habit, yes.
+For a clinical-dose mushroom effect, no coffee in this category delivers that, and that includes Everyday Dose.

 Choose a transparent-dose coffee like Vitality if: you want to know the exact milligrams of each mushroom, you'd rather drink real roasted coffee than instant, you like a three-ingredient formula, and you want full caffeine rather than a reduced dose.

 And the note that covers all three: none of these delivers a clinical dose of any single mushroom.
 If your goal is the researched benefit of Lion's Mane or Cordyceps specifically, a dedicated single-mushroom supplement at trial-level dosing beats any mushroom coffee.
-These are daily rituals with a wellness lean — good ones — not replacements for a real supplement.
+These are daily rituals with a wellness lean, good ones, not replacements for a real supplement.

 Frequently asked questions